SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The 1915 Panama Pacific Exposition was a celebration of the opening of the Panama Canal in 1914.
 This expo also turned into one of the most important events in the history of San Francisco.

-SF was selected as the city to hold this large event shortly after the earthquake hit.
+SF was selected as the city to hold this World’s Fair shortly after the earthquake hit.

-A City Undaunted, a plaque at the Palace of Fine Arts describing the event.You will find this at the Palace of Fine Arts where you can read even more about its history and its importance to the city of San Francisco.
+A City Undaunted, a plaque at the Palace of Fine Arts describing the event.You will find these signs at the Palace of Fine Arts, where you can read even more about its history and its importance to the city of San Francisco.

 The Panama Pacific Exposition opened on February 20, 1915.
 For 288 days, more than 19 million people from around the world visited San Francisco for the event.

-Fun Fact: They were originally going to be partially covered in vines and flowers to make it even more mournful, but it cost too much money, so they’ve continued to stay exactly as they were over 100 years ago.
+Fun Fact: The weeping women were originally going to be partially covered in vines and flowers to make it even more mournful, but it would have cost too much money, so they’ve continued to stay exactly as they were over 100 years ago.

-It's free to stroll around the outside of the building.
+The Palace of Fine Arts is free to stroll around (outside of the building).
 It is also the perfect place for a picnic lunch or a place to hang out to relax for a little while.

-The beauty of the building attracts both locals and visitors.
-It is very common to see at least one wedding party taking pictures here -- in fact, you might even see two or three during your visit.
+The striking aesthetic of the building attracts both locals and visitors.
+It is very common to see at least one wedding party taking pictures here—in fact, you might even see two or three during your visit.

 palace of fine artsA closer look at the columns and inside of the dome